Oasis of the Seas at sea

 Best Known For

-Best Bars at Sea: New, post-renovation additions include the robot-controlled Bionic Bar and the poolside Lime & Coconut Bar.
+Best Bars at Sea: Post-renovation additions include the robot-controlled Bionic Bar and the poolside Lime & Coconut Bar.
 Whether you’re a music junkie (visit Music Hall) or a lover of arcade games (head straight to Playmakers Sports Bar and Arcade), there’s a bar on board for everyone.
 Honorable mentions: Rising Tide (which slowly ascends three stories up), Globe & Atlas (a classic English pub with great drinks and live music in the evenings), and the nautical-themed Schooner Bar.

 Who It's Best For

-Cruisers on the Go: There is constant activity on Oasis of the Seas, which appeals to families, millennials, and Generation Xers who play hard.
+Cruisers on the Go: There is constant activity on Oasis of the Seas, which appeals to families, millennials, and Gen Xers who play hard.
 Whether you want to take your shot at winning in the casino or ride the carousel at the Boardwalk pavilion, there’s always something to do.
 However, if you’re looking to lounge by the pool and enjoy some peace and quiet time, head to the adults-only Solarium.
 Otherwise, expect tons of action-packed fun and activities; plus tons of noise.
 Each evening, passengers can choose from several entertainment offerings.
 Expect dance parties, silent discos, karaoke contests, game shows, trivia competitions, live music, performances, and more – all complimentary, of course.

 Don't Say We Didn't Warn You